Best bench press tips for women

 The next tip is, keep your back in place.
 This is a big one even for more dated female lifters.

-A lot of time on people pick up the weight, whether that weight is light or heavy, they’re back ends up moving.
+A lot of time on people pick up the weight, whether that weight is light or heavy, their back ends up moving.

 You see, in order to lift effectively, you need to have your back in the correct setup.